Code-Institute-Submissions/battleships-65/README.md

 ### Solved Bugs
 ![Display Board refactoring](assets/images/display-board-grid-size-5)

-I had to repeat the above code twice for the different grid sizes whereas by using a board-size varaible I could refactor the code to only write this code once.
+- I had to repeat the above code for the different grid sizes whereas by using a board-size varaible I could refactor the code to only write this code once.

 ![Display Board refactored code](assets/images/refactor-display-board-function.PNG)

 ![Column code check](assets/images/column-code-check.PNG)

-After user testing it became apparent that with the 10 x 10 grid the user could not select the number 10 column.
+- After user testing it became apparent that with the 10 x 10 grid the user could not select the number 10 column.
 This was due to the make_guess validation not including 10 in the checks.

 ![Invalid column](assets/images/invalid-column.PNG)

-Once the site was depoyed with Heroku it was evident that the checks in the make guess function were not sufficient as a user could enter letters and numbers for the larger grids on the 5 x 5 grid with this check in place:
+Once the site was depoyed with Heroku it was evident that the checks in the make_guess function were not sufficient as a user could enter letters and numbers only displayed on the larger grids for the 5 x 5 grid with this check in place:

 ![Make Guess Original Check](assets/images/make-guess-check.PNG)

-To rectify this issue I included variables for valid numbers and valid letters and used an if else statement to specify which were valid for the varying grid sizes.
+To rectified this issue by including variables for valid numbers and valid letters and used an if else statement to specify which were letters were valid for the varying grid sizes.

 ![Make Guess function Improvement](assets/images/make-guess-check-improvement.PNG)